-A Living Will (sometimes referred to as an Advance Care Directive or a Representation Agreement) is a statement of how a person wishes to be treated if they are mentally incapacitated and facing either a terminal illness or having suffered a catastrophic injury.
-Most Living Wills state that a person in such a situation wishes to be left to die in dignity with a minimum amount of medical interference other than pain relieving medication, meant to keep the individual comfortable but not delay inevitable death.
+A Living Will (sometimes referred to as an Advance Care Directive or a Representation Agreement) is a statement of how a person wishes to be treated if they are mentally incapacitated and facing either a terminal illness or have suffered a catastrophic injury.
+Most Living Wills state that a person in such a situation wishes to be left to die with dignity.
+They also direct the use of minimum amount of medical interference other than pain relieving medication, meant to keep the individual comfortable but not delay inevitable death.

-There are 2 types of Representation Agreements: Section 9 Agreements and Section 7 Agreements.
+There are two types of Representation Agreements; Section 9 Agreements and Section 7 Agreements.

-Section 9 Agreements are used for health care while Section 7 Agreements can deal with health care, finances and are designed for those persons whose mental capacity is less than complete.
-A Representation Agreement in British Columbia largely deals with health care as well as instructions on where a person is to live in the event of incapacity and the type of health care he or she is to receive.
+Section 9 Agreements are used for health care while Section 7 Agreements can deal with health care and finances, and are designed for those persons whose mental capacity is less than complete.
+A Representation Agreement in British Columbia largely deals with health care as well as instructions on where a person is to live in the event of incapacity, and the type of health care he or she is to receive.
 It can be an extensive document and normally would include in it a Living Will statement.

 The legislation in the Province of British Columbia still allows other persons to make health care decisions on your behalf.
 Under the Health Care (Consent) and Care Facility (Admission) Act, (R.S.B.C.
 1996) c.181 an attending physician can institute a process whereby he/she will appoint a “Temporary Substitute Decision Maker” to make those decisions relating to your health care.
-The procedure however, is cumbersome, takes time and is not easily understood at this point in time by many physicians.
-We expect within the next 10 years that more and more physicians will require Representation Agreements to be produced to avoid liability issues.
-For that reason, you should speak to your lawyer regarding a Representation Agreement.
+The procedure, however, is cumbersome, takes time, and is not easily understood by many physicians.
+We expect within the next 10 years that more physicians will require Representation Agreements to be produced to avoid liability issues.
+For that reason, you should speak to our team regarding a Representation Agreement.